haptork/easyLambda/_docs/14-internals.md

 which unit operates on the data first.
 Creating a tuple of immutable references is a cheap operation because it involves no copies.

-The default output for \texttt{map} involves concatenation of the input and user function results.
+The default output for `map` involves concatenation of the input and user function results.
 Similarly, for the reduce, it involves concatenation of the keys and user function results.
 This concatenation is implemented by creating a tuple of immutable references.
 With column selection, the final